Coffee Trading License in Dubai

 From a logistics perspective, Dubai South occupies a uniquely advantageous position.
 Its proximity to Al Maktoum International Airport, the world's largest airport by design capacity, and its connectivity to Jebel Ali Port, the largest container port in the Middle East, means that goods can move efficiently across air and sea freight networks.
 For time-sensitive or high-value coffee shipments, this infrastructure combination is difficult to replicate elsewhere in the region.

-What a Coffee Trading Licence Covers
+What a Coffee Trading License Covers

-Under this licence, the holder is permitted to import coffee and allied goods into the UAE, export and re-export to international markets, and distribute products locally within the terms set by the free zone and applicable UAE regulations.
+Under this license, the holder is permitted to import coffee and allied goods into the UAE, export and re-export to international markets, and distribute products locally within the terms set by the free zone and applicable UAE regulations.
 This breadth of permitted activity makes it particularly well suited to businesses operating across multiple channels simultaneously, from bulk commodity supply to branded retail distribution.

-Who This Licence Is Suited For
+Who This License Is Suited For

-The Coffee Trading Licence at Dubai South Business Hub Free Zone is well suited to a broad range of business profiles.
+The Coffee Trading License at Dubai South Business Hub Free Zone is well suited to a broad range of business profiles.
 Coffee importers and exporters seeking a tax-efficient base with full foreign ownership will find the free zone structure highly compatible with their operational model.
-Specialty roasters and green bean traders who want to access Gulf and wider MENA markets without establishing multiple entities across different countries can use a single Dubai South licence as their regional trading hub.
+Specialty roasters and green bean traders who want to access Gulf and wider MENA markets without establishing multiple entities across different countries can use a single Dubai South license as their regional trading hub.

 International coffee brands looking to establish a presence in the Middle East without the requirement for a UAE national sponsor will benefit from the 100% foreign ownership provisions available within the free zone.
 Entrepreneurs entering the café supply chain, whether supplying equipment, consumables, or commodity coffee, or those exploring commodity brokerage, will also find Activity Code 4721.75 a natural fit for their intended activities.